Bucky's 5th Quarter: An SB Nation Community

 • At the end of a flu-ridden week, the Badgers found themselves in overtime against Fresno State at home in a game they couldn't afford to lose.
 In the second overtime, the Bulldogs appeared to have the go-ahead touchdown with a receiver wide open in the endzone, but free safety Chris Maragos showed off his speed and picked off the pass that was slightly underthrown.
 Phillip Welch hit the game winning field goal and the Badgers held on.

-• On the verge of blowing an 11-point fourth quarter lead to archrival Minnesota, freshman linebacker Chris Borland came on the blitz and sacked quarterback Adam Weber while also forcing a fumble.
-UW recovered and sealed its sixth straight win over the Gophers
+• On the verge of blowing an 11-point fourth quarter lead to archrival Minnesota, senior defensive end O'Brien Schofield sacked quarterback Adam Weber and forced a fumble.
+UW linebacker Chris Borland recovered the ball and sealed the Badgers' sixth straight win over the Gophers.

 The Bad